saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 ```

 The SCHC ACK REQ is not used, instead the All-1 SCHC Fragment MUST be used.
-As per RFC8724, the All-0 message is distinguishable from the SCHC ACK REQ (All-1 message)
+As per RFC8724, the All-0 message is distinguishable from the SCHC ACK REQ (All-1 message).
+The penultimate tile of a SCHC Packet is of the regular size.

 #### All-1 SCHC Fragment